justingarfield/justingarfield.github.io/_posts/2023-07-25-oracle-cloud-free-tier.md

 * Set-up a fresh baseline Terraform project to work with
 * Learn about and configure an OCI Identity Compartment
 * Learn about and configure an OCI Object Storage Bucket
-* Move our Terraform State file into an OCI Object Storage Bucket using S3 APIs
+* Move our Terraform State file into an OCI Object Storage Bucket using HTTP backend
 * Bonus: Add an account-wide Budget + Alert

 ## Foreword